NOPLAB/NOPLAB/README.md

 ## Who is the NOP?
-Just a normal Student. :>
+Just a normal Student :>

 ## What does the NOP do?
 - 3D Printer